- 25 Aug 2023

 Integration tools offer the option to integrate with a Webservice either internally or externally.

 This can be executed by establishing Integration via a Service's URL and WSDL.
 Establishing a Webservice Integration allows users to utilize its functions via Flow step.

 As another way to integrate via Webservice, users can integrate via REST.
 This allows users to utilize GET and POST functions via a REST API.
-Such features allow the functionality of Decisions via API software such as Postman, as well as the ability to interact with the Service from a Flow.
+Such features allow API software, such as Postman, to interact with a Flow.